Published: May 24, 2024

 A package cache is the global folder location used by applications to store files for installed software.
 These source files are needed when you want to update, uninstall, or repair the installed software.

-• Create a pip cache directory on your Dev Drive, e.g., D:\packages\pip.
+• Create a pip cache directory on your Dev Drive: D:\packages\pip

-• Install all versions of Python via the Microsoft Store.
+• Install all versions of Python via the Microsoft Store for automatic updates and easy management

-• Install pipx as per the pipx documentation.
+• Install pipx following the pipx documentation for isolated tool installations

 Final Thoughts

 Switching back to Windows has streamlined my development workflow, allowing me to focus on coding rather than troubleshooting.
-While Linux has its merits, the stability and support of Windows make it a better choice for my needs right now.
-For more detailed information on setting up your development environment on Windows, check out this great resource.
+While Linux has its merits, the stability and comprehensive software support of Windows make it a better choice for my current needs.